Peppe1604/Peppe1604/README.md

 - 👋 Hi, I’m Giuseppe Maglione -@peppe1604
 - 👀 I am interested in website building, game building and much more.
 I am passionate about the computer world
 - 🌱I am currently learning C ++, and Javascript
-- 💞️ I'm looking to partner with new people to learn a lot more about programming
+- 💞️ I'm looking to partner with new people to learn more about programming
 - 📫 How to reach me: the email where to contact me is giuseppemaglione1604@gmail.com

 <!---